1.10. Async / await

 The body of an async function may contain await (the whole point) and

-may return a value or throw: the returned task-promise resolves
+may return a value or throw: the returned task-future settles

-with the returned value or rejects with the thrown error.
+fulfilled with the returned value or faulted with the thrown error.

-Returning a Promise from an async function does NOT yield a
+Returning a Future from an async function does NOT yield a

 Procedure”). return p is therefore equivalent to return await p